fleek-network/fleek-network-docs/docs/roadmap.md

 - **Mainnet**: Stable and production release of the protocol, fully featured and tested.

 ## Devnet
-During Devnet, the current stage, the team will set the foundational components needed to build Fleek Network's decentralize edge, including the following:
+During Devnet, the current stage, the team will set the foundational components needed to build Fleek Network's decentralized edge, including the following:

 - The network actors
     - Cache and Gateway Nodes